-I decided to create zones for my kids and myself in our home.
-This all cam about because I felt like there was zero order to my home.
+I created zones for my kids and myself in our home.
+I felt like there was zero order to my home.
 Do you ever feel like that?
 Like there are people and things all over your house all the time?
-I think this is so common, especially when you have kids.
-I think it is especially so when you are homeschooling, because you are using your house each and every day.
+This is so common, especially when you have kids.
+It is especially so when you are homeschooling, because you are using your house each and every day.
 Toys migrate from the play room to the living room to the bedroom to even the bath tub.
 By the end of summer, I’d had enough of this mess, literally and figuratively.

 What Do I Mean?